clocklimited/DevGuides/source/content/pages/html/choosing-classes.md

 ## JavaScript Classes

-When adding JavaScript functionality to your project, avoid targetting existing classes with your JS.
-Instead add a class with a `js-` prefix to the element you are targetting.
-This separates style from functionality and allows for the classes to be moved or renamed independantly if needed.
+When adding JavaScript functionality to your project, avoid targeting existing classes with your JS.
+Instead add a class with a `js-` prefix to the element you are targeting.
+This separates style from functionality and allows for the classes to be moved or renamed independently if needed.
 It also allows you to choose class names which more accurately describe what is intended.

 ```markup
 <button class="btn-primary js-btn-hide">Hide Me!<button>